PrestaShop/docs/src/content/1.7/modules/sample_modules/grid-and-identifiable-object-form-hooks-usage.md

 {{% notice note %}}

- If you only want to display something then this step can be skipped.
+ If you only want to display data then this step can be skipped.
 E.g you are creating `DataColumn`

 {{% /notice %}}